YujiItaori/AI-ML-Algorithms/README.md

 **Use Cases:**
 Widely applied in text classification (spam detection, sentiment analysis), document categorization, and real-time prediction applications requiring quick decisions.

 ---

+# K-Nearest Neighbors (KNN)

+## KNN for Classification

+**Explanation:**
+K-Nearest Neighbors (KNN) for classification is a simple, non-parametric, and instance-based learning algorithm.
+It classifies a data point based on the majority vote of its *k* nearest neighbors in the feature space.
+The distance metric (commonly Euclidean, Manhattan, or Minkowski) determines which points are considered "closest."

+Since KNN doesn’t explicitly learn model parameters, it can adapt well to complex decision boundaries, but its performance depends heavily on the choice of *k* and the distance metric.
+A smaller *k* may lead to overfitting, while a larger *k* can smooth decision boundaries but may underfit.

+**Pros:**
+- Easy to implement and understand.
+- No assumption about data distribution.
+- Naturally handles multi-class classification.
+- Effective for small datasets with clear separation.

+**Cons:**
+- Computationally expensive during inference, as it requires distance calculation for all points.
+- Performance degrades with high-dimensional data (curse of dimensionality).
+- Sensitive to irrelevant features and data scaling.
+- Requires careful choice of *k* to balance bias and variance.

+**Use Cases:**
+- Image recognition and classification.
+- Recommender systems (finding similar users/items).
+- Medical diagnosis and classification tasks.
+- Text classification such as spam detection.

+---

+## KNN for Regression

+**Explanation:**
+K-Nearest Neighbors can also be used for regression tasks by predicting the value of a new data point as the average (or weighted average) of the values of its *k* nearest neighbors.
+Instead of voting for a class, neighbors contribute their actual numerical values to the prediction.

+Weighted KNN regression often assigns higher influence to closer neighbors, improving accuracy in datasets with local variations.
+However, as with classification, the algorithm is computationally intensive at inference and sensitive to noise.

+**Pros:**
+- Simple and intuitive for regression problems.
+- Naturally handles nonlinear relationships between features and output.
+- Weighted versions can improve performance by prioritizing closer neighbors.

+**Cons:**
+- Computationally heavy with large datasets.
+- Sensitive to noisy data points, which can skew averages.
+- Suffers from the curse of dimensionality.
+- Requires tuning of *k* and distance metric for optimal performance.

+**Use Cases:**
+- Predicting housing prices based on location and features.
+- Forecasting demand or sales in retail.
+- Predicting patient health metrics from medical records.
+- Environmental modeling (e.g., predicting pollution levels).

+---